Operation Antiquity: Investigation and Raids

-The case was uncovered on January 24, 2008, when federal law enforcement officers divided 13 roads and raided multiple museums, shops, warehouses and homes of private art collectors in California and Chicago.
-Shocking to all walks of life is the scandal that many museums in California still accept donations even when they know the inside story of smuggling.
-The investigation uncovered a large number of ancient artifacts from Ban Chiang and other prehistoric sites in Thailand that were collected by at least five California museums, including the Los Angeles County Museum of Art, Museum of International Folk Art, USC Pacific Asia Museum, Bowers Museum, Berkeley Art Museum and Pacific Film Archive.
-Dr. Joyce White assisted the U.S. government as an expert witness in identifying more than 10,000 artifacts belonging to Ban Ching and related prehistoric cultural objects.
+The case was made public on January 24, 2008, when 500 federal law enforcement officers raided multiple museums, shops, warehouses and homes of private art collectors in California and Illinois.
+The investigation revealed thousands of ancient artifacts from Ban Chiang and other prehistoric sites in Thailand that were in the collections of several California museums, including the Los Angeles County Museum of Art, Pacific Asia Museum, Bowers Museum, and the Mingei International Museum.